Koopman operator learning using invertible neural networks: Numerical experiments

 \subsection{Fixed-point attractor}

 The fixed-point attractor example \cite{lusch2018deep} is given by

 The initial state is chosen randomly by $x_{0,1}\sim U(0.2,4.2) $, $x_{0,2} \sim U(0.2,4.2)$ and $\lambda=0.9 , \mu=0.5$.
 We divide the data set into three parts where the ratio of training, validation, and test is $60\%, 20\%$, and $20\%$, respectively.
 The number of neurons of each layer for the encoder network in LIR-DMD is $2,10,10,3$ and the number of neurons of decoder network is $3,10,10,2$.
 This results in 345 trainable parameters for LIR-DMD.
 We use three ACFs for this problem.
 The mappings $t$ and $s$ are parameterized by FNN with three layers and the width of each layer is 1,8,2, respectively.
-This results in 102 trainable parameters in total.
+This results in total 102 trainable parameters in FlowDMD.
+For EDMD, we choose 3 RBF functions as the RBF dictionary.

-We randomly choose one example from the test set and plot its results in Figure \ref{fig:e1_1}.
-Both Figure \ref{fig:e1_1}(a) and Figure \ref{fig:e1_1}(b) show that the reconstruction calculated by LIR-DMD and FlowDMD are better than that by the Exact DMD and the difference of trajectories between LIR-DMD and FlowDMD is very small.
+We randomly choose one example from the test set and plot its results in Figure~\ref{fig:e1_1}.
+Both Figure \ref{fig:e1_1}(a) and Figure \ref{fig:e1_1}(b) show that the reconstruction calculated by LIR-DMD and FlowDMD are better than that of the Exact DMD and EDMD.
+Furthermore, the difference of trajectories between LIR-DMD and FlowDMD is very small.
 Figure \ref{fig:e1_1}(c) and Figure \ref{fig:e1_1}(d) illustrate that the reconstruction error of FlowDMD is the smallest.
 In the first 30 time steps, LIR-DMD has a similar error to FlowDMD.
 The error of FlowDMD increases much more slowly than that of LIR-DMD for the following 30 time steps.
 We conclude that FlowDMD has better generalization ability than LIR-DMD.

-We test FlowDMD, LIR-DMD and Exact DMD using 40 randomly generated examples and the results are depicted by Figure~ \ref{fig:e1_2}.
-We use the total relative $L_2$ error to evaluate the reconstruction results of trajectories.
+We use the TRL2E to evaluate the reconstruction results of trajectories for Exact DMD, EDMD, FlowDMD and LIR-DMD on 40 randomly generated examples, respectively, and the corresponding results are depicted by Figure~ \ref{fig:e1_2}.
 For FlowDMD, the reconstruction error is the lowest among almost all of the test examples, and the average total relative $L_2$ error is only $0.3\%$.
 Compared with LIR-DMD, FlowDMD has better generalization ability and learning ability of the Koopman invariant subspace.